AAA Climbing

 For more information about contour counting, click here.

-GPS Tracklogs
+GPS TRACKLPGS

 Climbing can be worked out from GPS tracklogs produced when riding an event, either by uploading the tracklog to a variety of websites such as Strava, Garmin Connect, RideWithGPS, etc., or by processing them through AUK validation software.
 Sometimes the GPS device itself gives a climbing figure.
 Be warned though that the results vary enormously from device to device and website to website, can be very different from a contour-count based figure which is the standard, and may or may not be acceptable for AAA.